 You can add fruits and veggies to meals in ways kids don’t expect to come up with healthy meals for picky eaters.
 You can try serving them food in a new way like roasting broccoli instead of steaming or boiling it.
 Click for the directions.
 Kids’ nutrition is so important; they are worth the effort to feed them well.

 Click here to see how you can get your kids to eat healthy food easier than you think!

 If you’re trying to plan your menu for childcare, click here to see how I break it down into easier steps.
 It’s one of the most complicated things we have to do as far as paperwork goes in childcare.

 Make meals fun.
-Kids will eat a lot wider variety of foods if you give them the chance to cook it themselves.
+Kids will eat a lot wider variety of foods if you give them the chance to cook them themselves.
 It also helps kids to try foods when they look appealing.

 A fresh yummy peach looks so much more inviting than soggy ole canned peaches.
 Think about the flavors and textures kids are experiencing and make sure it’s something you’d want to eat too.